Eyüp Sabri Akgöl: Biography

 Sabri was a delegate representing Ohri at the Congress of Dibra (1909) organised by the CUP regarding Albanian ethno-linguistic rights and he refused to sign any resolutions due to disagreements with other delegates over its contents.
 The Ottoman Ministry of Interior in March 1911 sent telegrams to its officials in the Albanian provinces that removed some restrictions on the Albanian alphabet and schools and the CUP tasked Sabri and Haxhi Adil bey as emissaries to keep the populations of Ohri, Starova, Korça and Dibra regions calm.
 In June 1911 Mehmed V on a stopover in Monastir during his Balkans tour had a scene from the revolution reenacted by Niyazi and Sabri.
 Both men wore their old clothes, rode horses accompanied by a gun carriage with the event recorded on camera by the Manakis brothers and the film titled Sultan Rešad's Visit to Bitola currently preserved in the Macedonian Archives.

 Throughout the Young Turk era, Sabri was a seminal member of the CUP central committee from 1908 to 1918 with his position being renewed by the committee in 1917.
 He was a fedayi (a militant fighting for the cause).
-Sabri was a member of the Ottoman Teşkilât-ı Mahsusa (Special Organisation), a group involved in guerilla warfare.
+Sabri was a member of the Ottoman Teşkilât-ı Mahsusa (Special Organisation), a group involved in guerrilla warfare.
 As such the Imperial War Ministry during World War I sent him to the Balkans where he agitated among Albanians with acts of subversion committed in Macedonia and Albania.
 Those activities later resulted in his imprisonment at Malta by the French, one of the Allied Powers.
-By 1921 Sabri was a supporter of Enver and belonged to the group Halk Zümresi.
+By 1921 Sabri was a supporter of Enver Pasha and belonged to the group Halk Zümresi.
 Sabri was involved in the Turkish War of Independence and was a supporter of the Nationalist Movement yet he was marginalised by followers of Mustafa Kemal Atatürk.
-After the establishment of the republic Sabri was awarded an annual salary for services to the state and served in five Turkish parliaments as an CHP MP for Eskişehir (1), Çorum (5, 6, 7) and Erzurum (8) within the National Assembly.
+After the fall of the Turkish Empire and the establishment of the Turkish Republic Sabri was awarded an annual salary for services to the state and served in five Turkish parliaments as a CHP MP for Eskişehir (1), Çorum (5, 6, 7) and Erzurum (8) within the Grand National Assembly of Turkey.